oracle/graalpython/docs/contributor/IMPLEMENTATION_DETAILS.md

 which will keep the `PythonObjectNativeWrapper` alive even when all other managed references die.

 * When extension code is done with the object, it will call `Py_DecRef`.
-In the C implementation of `Py_DecRef` we check if a managed object with refcount==MANAGED_REFCNT+1 wants to decrement its refcount to MANAGED_REFCNT, which means that there are no native references to that object anymore.
+In the C implementation of `Py_DecRef` we check if a managed object with `refcount == MANAGED_REFCNT+1` wants to decrement its refcount to MANAGED_REFCNT, which means that there are no native references to that object anymore.
 In such case we clear the `PythonObjectReference.strongReference` field, and the memory management is then again left solely to the Java tracing GC.

 #### Native Objects

-Native objects are backed by native memory and may never leak to managed code.
-If they do not leak to managed code, they are reference counted as usual, where `Py_DecRef` call that reaches `0` will deallocate the object.
-If a native object does leak to managed code:
+Native objects allocated using `PyObject_GC_New` in the native code are backed by native memory and may never be passed to managed code (as a return value of extension function or as an argument to some C API call).
+If a native object is not made available to managed code, it is just reference counted as usual, where `Py_DecRef` call that reaches `0` will deallocate the object.
+If a native object is passed to managed code:

 * We increment the refcount of the native object by `MANAGED_REFCNT`
 * We create:
-  * `PythonAbstractNativeObject` Java object to represent it
+  * `PythonAbstractNativeObject` Java object to mirror it on the managed side
   * `NativeObjectReference`, a weak reference to the `PythonAbstractNativeObject`.
-* Save the mapping from the native object address to the `NativeObjectReference` object into hash map `CApiTransitions.nativeLookup` (next time this native object leaks to the managed code, we only fetch the existing wrapper and don't do any of this).
+* Add mapping: native object address => `NativeObjectReference` into hash map `CApiTransitions.nativeLookup`
+  * Next time we just fetch the existing wrapper and don't do any of this
-* When `NativeObjectReference` is enqueued, we decrement the refcount by `MANAGED_REFCNT` and if it falls to `0`, it means that there are no references to the object even from native code, we can destroy it.
+* When `NativeObjectReference` is enqueued, we decrement the refcount by `MANAGED_REFCNT`
+  * If the refcount falls to `0`, it means that there are no references to the object even from native code, and we can destroy it.
 If it does not fall to `0`, we just wait for the native code to eventually call `Py_DecRef` that makes it fall to `0`.

+#### Weak References

+TODO

 ### Cycle GC

-We leverage the CPython's GC module to detect cycles for objects that participate in the reference counting scheme (native objects or managed objects that leaked to native).
+We leverage the CPython's GC module to detect cycles for objects that participate in the reference counting scheme (native objects or managed objects that got passed to native code).
 See: https://devguide.python.org/internals/garbage-collector/index.html.

 There are two issues:

-* Objects that are referenced from the managed code have refcount >= `MANAGED_REFCNT` and until Java GC runs we do not know if they are garbage or not.
+* Objects that are referenced from the managed code have `refcount >= MANAGED_REFCNT` and until Java GC runs we do not know if they are garbage or not.
 * We cannot traverse the managed objects: since we don't do refcounting on the managed side, we cannot traverse them and decrement refcounts to see if there is a cycle.